 A number of web service digging tools are available for free that help discover exposed web services and their interfaces.
-In the event that a web service is not listed, the attacker does not need to know much more in addition to the format of web service messages that he can sniff/monitor for.
+In the event that a web service is not listed, the attacker does not need to know much more in addition to the format of web service messages that they can sniff/monitor for.

 None: No specialized resources are required to execute this type of attack.
 Web service digging tools may be helpful.

 Authenticating both services and their discovery, and protecting that authentication mechanism simply fixes the bulk of this problem.
 Protecting the authentication involves the standard means, including: 1) protecting the channel over which authentication occurs, 2) preventing the theft, forgery, or prediction of authentication credentials or the resultant tokens, or 3) subversion of password reset and the like.